alibosworth/pakon-planar-raw-converter/readme.md

 2) Open your computer's terminal by pressing CMD-space and typing "terminal" and hitting enter (you might already have this open if you followed Homebrew's installation instructions).

 3) Install Node, which runs Javascript outside of your browser.
-This is needed because even though this script and your scans and your Pakon have nothing to do with the internet, this program is written in Javascript.
+This is needed because even though this script and your scans and your Pakon have nothing to do with the internet, this script is written in Javascript.
 The easiest way to install it is to type `brew install node npm` in your terminal.
 You can also [download an installer](https://nodejs.org/en/) however you may run into [permission issues](https://docs.npmjs.com/getting-started/fixing-npm-permissions) when trying to globally install the script later.

 4) Install ImageMagick and Negfix8 by typing `brew install imagemagick negfix8` in your terminal.
-You may also install these dependancies manually.
+You may also install these dependencies manually.

 5) Install PPRC globally via `npm install -g pakon-planar-raw-converter`